PatternsTechGit/PT_RxJS/README.md

 # Calling an API & Manipulating Its Data using RxJS Operators

 ## What is RxJS
-> [RxJS](https://rxjs.dev/guide/overview) is a javascript library that brings the concept of "reactive programming" to the web.
+> [RxJS](https://rxjs.dev/guide/overview) is a javascript library that brings the concept of `reactive programming` to the web.

 Reactive programming is just a different way of building software applications.
-Essentially, your software is built to "react" to changes that happen (like click events, data being fetched, etc.)
+Essentially, your software is built to "react" to changes that happens (like click events, data being fetched, etc.)

 ## About this exercise

-Previously we scafolded a new Angular application
+Previously we scaffolded a new Angular application

 * Using angular CLI
-* Got the understanding of the project structure (Module, Component, and boostrapping the application)
+* Got the understanding of the project structure (Module, Component, and bootstrapping the application)

 In this exercise we will

 * Create a custom service
-* Cosume an API [JSON placehoder](https://jsonplaceholder.typicode.com/) using HttpClient
+* Consume an API [JSON placeholder](https://jsonplaceholder.typicode.com/) using HttpClient
 * Return the Observable from the service
 * Inject the service into our angular component
 * Filter the response from the service using RxJS operators (pipe, map, and filter)